klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§6.
 Reply.**

-A reply, if allowed under **§10, Rule 6 hereof, may be filed within fifteen (15) calendar days from service of the pleading responded to.**
+A reply, if allowed under Section 10, Rule 6 hereof, may be filed within fifteen (15) calendar days from service of the pleading responded to.

 **§7.
 Answer to supplemental complaint.**